railsbridge-boston/cookbook/README.md

 ### Registration Coordinator

-Create a *private* (password-protected) copy of the most recent Eventbrite event.
+Once a space has been booked, create a *private* (password-protected) copy of the most recent Eventbrite event.
 Instructions are in the [eventbrite doc](/eventbrite.md).

 Copy the event ID from the Eventbrite URL and update the `NEXT_EVENT_ID` environment variable on Heroku using that value.
 If you don't have Heroku access to the app, ask a Lead Organizer for access or for them to update it for you.

 The RailsBridge Boston website will automatically fetch details about the event and display it.
-To hide that section temporarily, set the `HIDE_REGISTRATION` variable to `true`.
+For now, hide that section temporarily by setting the `HIDE_REGISTRATION` variable to `true`.

 ## 8 weeks before (Sponsorship Coordinator)